Pre-K through High School

-Congregation Beth Shalom is committed to nurturing skills, experiences, beliefs and emotional attachments in our students and families that will enable them to integrate the values of Torah, Avodah, and Gemilut Chasadim - Jewish learning, worship, and the doing of good deeds - into their lives.
+Congregation Beth Shalom is committed to nurturing skills, experiences, beliefs, and emotional attachments in our students and families that will enable them to integrate the values of Torah (Jewish learning), Avodah (Worship), and G'milut Chasadim (Good Deeds) into their lives.

 Art, music, active play, and storytelling are integrated into the curriculum.

 Curriculum focuses on the Jewish Holidays, Bible stories and heroes, and the Land of Israel.
 Students are introduced to prayers and songs to increase their comfort at services.

 Torah, T'filah (prayers), holidays, Jewish history, and Israel are integrated into a spiraling curriculum.
 Hebrew is taught on both Sunday mornings and Wednesday afternoons.
 Students entering the Kadimah program are blessed each autumn in a consecration ceremony as part of our congregation's Simchat Torah (Rejoicing with the Torah) holiday celebration.

 An innovative program that combines an interesting and meaningful weekly curriculum with opportunities for students to meet other Jewish teens from across suburban Houston.
 Through a series of retreat programs held throughout the year, students learn what being Jewish means to them and celebrate Shabbat with their peers in a fun, creative, and meaningful way.